edwinst/c64_light_fantastic_reverse_engineering/README.md

 Receiver program: It first waits for a keypress.
 Then it waits for the bright square to *dis*appear (i.e. the first start bit).
 Each byte is transmitted as a '0' start bit and then 8 data bits with hard-coded timing.
-Then there is a short gap.
+Then there is a short gap (stop bit(s)).
 The program then synchronizes again to the start bit of the next byte.
 All the timing and reading loops are there, but strangely, my disassembly seems to be missing the part that actually stores the transmitted data in memory.

-Above the byte level there is some kind of protocol for transmitting zero-terminated byte sequences.
-I do not yet understand that part due to the missing (?) code.
+The receiver is designed to read a tokenized BASIC program into memory.
+For the C64, it reads tokenized BASIC lines until a $0000 in the first two bytes of a tokenized line signals the end of the program.

+# Contact

 For more info, contact me using edwin dot steiner at gmx dot net.

 # Protocol